CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor.md

 - Application: https://clip-extractor.brain-bbqs.org
 - Source code: https://github.com/brain-bbqs/clip-extractor
-- Built and maintained by the Center for Open Neuroscience.
-Originally conceived and prototyped by the Talmo Lab as part of [VIBES](https://github.com/talmolab/vibes).
-Uploads are powered by the [BBQS Uploader](https://github.com/brain-bbqs/bbqs-uploader).

 > [!NOTE]
 > The need for this tool surfaced in the **Pose Estimation Task Force** discussions at the **2026 BBQS workshop**.
 The stories here are a written-down version of those discussions and of the follow-on needs that emerged once the tool was connected to the EMBER Archive.
 They are meant to be revised by the task force as the tool evolves.